psu13/mutable-hakyll/posts/measurement.md

 |x_-\rangle|m_-\rangle
 $$

-So we seem to have a fundamental conflict: the Schrödinger says we should see superpositions, but in our experiments we never see superpositions.
+So we seem to have a fundamental conflict: the Schrödinger equation says we should see superpositions, but in our experiments we never see superpositions.

 This, dear friends, is the measurement problem.
-It is a fundamental contradiction between the observed behavior of real systems in the world, and what the Schrödinger equation allows.
+It is a fundamental contradiction between the observed behavior of real systems in the world, and what the Schrödinger equation dictates.

 #### Possible Answers